Deliverability

 Email deliverability test March 2021

 As you can see, email deliverability rates can fluctuate over time.
 Even providers that have done consistently well (ActiveCampaign and MailerLite) have seen surprising results in the past.
 There are also those that consistently perform pretty badly (Benchmark).
+This round they scored even worse than the last with an average deliverability of 47.1%

 For an analysis of the most recent results, see the blog post (and infographic) from our latest round of email deliverability tests.